krea-ai/open-prompts/README.md

 high quality 3d render
 ```

+Note that each line represents a SINGLE modifier, and that there is nothing else in the file, just modifiers separated by lines.

-### presets
+### Presets
-presets are sets of modifiers that work well when used together and they normally share similarities.

-organizing sets of modifiers within presets is very handy for speeding up the creation of prompts.

-if we know that `greg rutkowski` creates amazing 3D art, we will probably find ourselves combining it all the time with modifiers such as `unreal engine`, `3D`, `artstation` and even with other similar artists like `wlop`.
+Presets are sets of modifiers that work well when used together and they normally share similarities.
+Organizing sets of modifiers within presets can come handy for speeding up the creation of prompts.
+For example, if we know that `greg rutkowski` creates amazing 3D art, we will probably find ourselves combining it all the time with modifiers such as `unreal engine`, `3D`, `artstation` and even with other similar artists like `wlop`.

-the following is a tree representation of how we have organized the presets in this project:
+The following is a tree representation of how we have organized the presets in this project:

 ```
 ├── README.md